juzhang/mapclient-fai-workshop/doc/map_installation.rst

 MAP Client Plugins
 ------------------
-MAP Client plugins can either be installed by the MAP Client automatically on import of a workflow, or manually by the user.
+MAP Client plugins can either be installed by the MAP Client automatically on opening of a workflow, or manually by the user.
 Pure-Python plugins should be easily handled automatically but plugins with non-python components and/or dependencies may need to be installed manually.

 Automatically from a Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~